nraman-gz/FIAM-hackathon/notes.md

 ### Meeting with Lucas
 * Judges are not too technical
-* They are aware of new technologies but surface level
+* They are aware of new technologies but surface level (judges care bout techincals and P/L, they like numbers)
-* Glaze Rus, research judges and find their biases
+* Glaze Rus, research judges and find their biases (but you must make sure your data has no bias)
+* The Pitch is the most important part (what Lucas did is he started with the slides and the idea, and after he made the algo)
-* Regime detection will determine where to cluster or not
+* Regime detection will determine where to cluster or not (helps determine what market we are in)
 * PPO (type of RL) where we optimize sharpe.
 RL agent learns how to trade.
 This can be a layer in the model
   * RL to find which features are important, smart way to decompose data